 The age of flowing hot fluid is crucial to the understanding of the geological evolution and activities in subduction zones.
 International Ocean Discovery Program (IODP) Expedition 370 discovered characteristic barite mineralization in the Nankai Subduction Zone (NSZ) off Japan[1].
 The barite enables us to determine the age of its formation fluid, i.e., hot fluid flowed in the underthrust domain of the NSZ, with electron spin resonance (ESR) dating.
-In 2021, we used samples irradiated in the National Institutes for Quantum Science and Technology to confirm the closure temperature of barite for ESR dating and that ESR dating can be applied to the barite from the NSZ.
-We then irradiated the NSZ barite for ESR dating and are currently measuring ESR signals and calculating the ages of the NSZ hot fluid.
+In 2022, we irradiated barite minerals from the NSZ for ESR dating at the National Institutes for Quantum Science and Technology (NIQST).
+We are now calculating the ages of the irradiated mineral samples, i.e., timing of hot fluid flow at the NSZ, and preparing to submit the results to a scientific journal.